-We had been driving all day, my friend Emily and I, and it was getting dark and late and we just wanted to find a hotel in Nebraska.
-We finally saw a patch of lights and pulled off into Chadron, Nebraska.
+On our Mount Rushmore road trip, my friend Emily and I had been driving all night, it was getting dark, it was getting late, we were tired, and we just wanted to find a hotel in Nebraska.
+We finally saw a patch of lights and pulled off into Chadron.
 We got food at a diner and then drove around the town looking for a vacancy.

 There were none.

 But none of that mattered.
-We had made it all the way to Alliance and we had beds to sleep in and in the morning we were going to our first stop of the day, something so important that even the Days Inn Guide listed it first in the section titled “things to do in the area.”
+We had made it all the way to Alliance and we had beds to sleep in and in the morning we were going to our first stop of the day, something so important that even the Days Inn Guide listed it first in the section titled “things to do in Alliance, Nebraska.”

 Carhenge is a replica of England’s famed Stonehenge made from, well, cars.
-All of the elements are there — from a circle of upright vehicles to a heel stone — and it mimics the original in size and placement.
+All of the elements are there — from a circle of upright vehicles to a heel stone — and Carhenge Nebraska mimics the original in size and placement.

-Carhenge is 96 feet in diameter and is made up of 38 gray cars.
+Carhenge in Nebraska stands at 96 feet in diameter and is made up of 38 gray-painted cars.

 Location: 2141 County Rd.
 59, Alliance, NE 69301